enriquepablo/nlproject/_sources/queries.txt

 The second way is using variables in the asked facts.
 In this usage, we have to provide ``ask`` with a few unnamed arguments of 2 kinds.
 The first kind are the variables we want to extract, and the second kind are the facts in which these variables are used.
 In this case, ``ask`` will return a list of dictionaries with the names of the variables as keys and the matched objects as values.
 Let's see a few examples.

-We may want to ask when does John loves Yoko:
+We may want to ask when does John love Yoko:

   >>> kb.ask(Duration('D1'), Fact(john, Loves(who=yoko), Duration('D1')))
   [{'D1': 'from 3.0 till 1281517624.0'}]